fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 ## Distributed Computing Frameworks

-While not part of the core remit of the group, we keep an eye on and encourage/facilitate the emerging distributed compute frameworks which work well with F# code, for example
+While not part of the core remit of the group, we keep an eye on and encourage/facilitate the emerging distributed compute frameworks which work well with F# code, for example,  Akka.NET,  M-Brace/Cloud-F# and Orleans.

-- Akka.NET

-- M-Brace/Cloud-F#

-- Orleans

-- Dryad/Naiad

 # What We Don’t Do

 We don’t maintain every library and tool that the F# community creates.
 Only the following components are “maintained” by this group.